 (Update: March 2018): If you are teaching in UK Higher Education please consider completing our short, anonymous survey on curriculum diversification: https://goo.gl/6g8V5G

-Who are we?
 We are a group of individuals who teach, study and work in psychology and are trying to move the discipline away from its overwhelmingly White, Western bias (see how its biased here).
 We are directly influenced by the Why Is My Curriculum White movement.

-We work at Leeds Beckett University and received a small grant (£,2,500) from our Centre for Learning and Teaching to highlight this Western*, White bias in our BSc and MSc Psychology courses in September 2016.
+We work at Leeds Beckett University and received a small grant (£,2,500) from our Centre for Learning and Teaching to highlight this Western*, White bias in our BSc and MSc Psychology courses in September 2016 (and again in September 2017).
 We know this bias is not exclusive to Leeds Beckett or even the UK, however.
 Therefore we have set up this website with the aim of signposting BME psychological and anti-racism work to begin to challenge this bias.
 We try to be mindful of the breadth and depth of racism in higher education and of the overwhelming need to do justice to BME psychological work.We know this website can only be one small step towards this.

 ~Glen Jankowski (firstname.lastname@example.org), Sarah Gillborn (email@example.com), Rowan Sandle (firstname.lastname@example.org), Kevin Hylton & Kirsty Bower.

 Below is a short video outlining the project.